Updated: June 28, 2026 • Reviewed by the North York Guide food desk

 Quick Answer

 The best ramen in North York is at Konjiki Ramen at 5051 Yonge St — Michelin Bib Gourmand recognized with a signature clam broth you will not find anywhere else in the GTA.
-For the most consistent bowl, Ramen Isshin at 5193 Yonge St is voted best in the GTA by Reddit.
-For something completely different, Kajiken at 4850 Yonge St serves soupless aburasoba that went viral on TikTok.
-For the highest rating, Midori Ramen at 5313 Yonge St has 4.7 stars on Google Maps.
-All prices and addresses verified May 2026.
+For something completely different, Kajiken at 4850 Yonge St serves Canada's first Michelin-rated soupless aburasoba that went viral on TikTok.
+For the best value, Ikka Ramen at 6048 Yonge St runs a $9.99 signature Tantamen (cash only).
+For late-night halal noodles, Omni Noodle Palace at 4841 Yonge St is open until 3am.
+All prices and addresses verified June 2026.

 The 7 Best Ramen Spots in North York

 Ranked by a combination of broth quality, noodle craft, value, and buzz.
-All prices and details verified May 18, 2026.
+All prices and details verified June 28, 2026.
+North York's ramen scene now spans Michelin-recognized broth, a viral soupless format, and a sub-$10 craft bowl — all within a 3 km stretch of Yonge Street.

 Michelin Bib Gourmand Konjiki Ramen Signature Clam Intense Shoyu Ramen